Welcome to NETTTS

 The majority of states only require trucks and commercial vehicles that weigh over 10,000 pounds in gross weight to stop at weigh stations.
 To identify exceptions to this rule, truck drivers should research the local requirements and regulations of the states they will be hauling through.
 Since weight limits vary state by state, trucks typically get weighed when crossing state lines.
 In some jurisdictions, trucks may also be weighed when leaving a cargo loading area or just before entering a delivery center.

 Weigh stations are an important part of the job for truck drivers and they should be paid attention to.
 Are you interested in training for a CDL?
-Enroll in our New England CDL school to get started on your Class A license training or Class B CDL training.
+Enroll in our CDL training programs at our Somers, CT, Bridgeport, CT, North Andover/Haverhill, MA and Pawtucket, RI campuses to get started on your Class A CDL training or Class B CDL training.
 Contact New England Tractor Trailer Training School (NETTTS) to learn how to sign up for our CDL classes!